Likewise Floating Support

 What does Likewise support look like?

-Our one-to-one support staff can meet in your home, or in a community setting such as a café, library or park.
-We have the flexibility to meet as regularly as you would like – whether this is several times a week, or on a weekly or fortnightly basis.
+Our one-to-one placement workers can meet in your home, or in a community setting such as a café, library or park.
+We have the flexibility to meet as regularly as you would like – whether this is several times a week, or on a weekly basis.
 As our working relationship develops our support sessions can be changed or adapted to better suit you.

-You will have a dedicated Pod Leader (support worker) who will get to know you, discuss what support you’re looking for, and work with you to get this up and running.
-Throughout your time working with us you can always contact your Pod Leader to discuss your support by phone, email or through a face-to-face meeting.
+You will have a dedicated Key Worker (wellbeing support worker) who will get to know you, discuss what support you’re looking for, and work with you to get this up and running.
+Throughout your time working with us you can always contact your Key Worker to discuss your support by phone, email or through a face-to-face meeting.

 £20 an hour